We are pleased that you are considering applying for admission under the provisions of Open Enrollment.

 State and federal education funds also follow students with disabilities to their chosen school districts.
 Any costs, over and above the state and federal funds, needed to educate students with special needs are billed back to resident school districts.

 - The Minnesota Department of Education has established priorities for acceptance of open enrollment students.
-When there is space available.
-First priority is given to siblings of enrolled students and children of district employees.
-Additional spaces are filled by a lottery if needed.
+When there is space available, first priority is given to siblings of enrolled students and children of district employees.
+Additional spaces are filled by a lottery, if needed.

 - Should spaces become available due to changes in enrollment, the Board of Education may reopen a grade level to transfers and will follow the same guidelines and application dates as specified by law.

-- Students moving out of the Orono School District and wishing to remain in the Orono Schools are required to follow the same procedures as all open enrollment applicants.
+- Students moving out of the Orono School District boundaries and wishing to remain in the Orono Schools are required to follow the same procedures as all open enrollment applicants.
 There is no guarantee a spot will remain.
-However, students in grades 11 or 12 may remain in the Orono Schools regardless of residency.
+However, students currently enrolled in grades 11 or 12 may remain in the Orono Schools regardless of residency.